 While hot water can't actually change the size of your pores, it might help loosen all of the dark spots that are clogging up them up.
 The same goes for steam.
 It's important to realize, though, that this has nothing to do with changing the size of your pores.
 It's simply an effective way of cleaning them out, and getting rid of excess debris and makeup can actually make pores look smaller.
 So, if you want to make your pores less noticeable, try washing your face regularly, especially following any strenuous activities that might cause you to sweat excessively.
 Regular exfoliation can help as well [source: Vinakmens].

-For lots more information on pores and facial skin care, see the links on the next page.
+For lots more information on pores and facial skin care, see the links below.